MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-prompts.md

 | _Number prompt_ | Asks for a number. | A numeric value. |
 | _Text prompt_ | Asks for general text input. | A string. |

 To prompt a user for input, define a prompt using one of the built-in classes, such as the _text prompt_, and add it to your dialog set.
 Prompts have fixed IDs that must be unique within a dialog set.
 You can have a custom validator for each prompt, and for some prompts, you can specify a _default locale_.

+### Prompt locale

 The locale is used to determine language-specific behavior of the **choice**, **confirm**, **date-time**, and **number** prompts.
 For any given input from the user, if the channel provided a _locale_ property in user's message, then that is used.
 Otherwise, if the prompt's _default locale_ is set, by providing it when calling the prompt's constructor or by setting it later, then that is used.
-Otherwise, English ("en-us") is used as the locale.
+If neither of those are provided, English ("en-us") is used as the locale.
 Note: The locale is a 2, 3, or 4 character ISO 639 code that represents a language or language family.

 ## Using prompts

 A dialog can use a prompt only if both the dialog and prompt are in the same dialog set.
 You can use the same prompt in multiple steps within a dialog and in multiple dialogs in the same dialog set.
 However, you associate custom validation with a prompt at initialization time.
 To use different validation for the same type of prompt, you need multiple instances of the prompt type, each with its own validation code.

 ### Define a state property accessor for the dialog state

 # [C#](#tab/csharp)

-The Dialog Prompt sample used in this article prompts user for reservation information.
+The Dialog Prompt sample used in this article prompts the user for reservation information.
 To manage party size and date, we define an inner class for reservation information in the DialogPromptBot.cs file.

 ```csharp
 public class Reservation